Francisco Molina Reyes II

 Francisco Molina Reyes II is a Nuyorican visual artist, born in the Bronx and raised in El Barrio, NYC.
 He began studying photography formally in 1973 with Harlem documentary photographer Shawn Walker while attending Hunter College.
 From 1975-80, he lived and worked as a “street photographer” in the South Bronx where he received a grant to develop a Basic B/W Photography Workshop at the United Bronx Parents, Inc. “Escuelita”.

-His photos have appeared in various publications, including Latin New York Magazine, FAMA, Latino News, New York Latino, Newsday, The Daily News and El Diario/La Prensa in New York City.
-He also had served as Music Editor for Latin NY Magazine (1980-82), before relocating to Upstate New York to pursue a career in Film and Broadcast Television.
+His photographs have appeared in various publications, including: Latin New York Magazine, FAMA, Latino News, New York Latino, Newsday, The Daily News and El Diario/La Prensa in New York City.
+He also served as Music Editor for Latin NY Magazine (1980-82), before relocating to pursue a technical career in Broadcast and Cable Television in the Southern Tier of New York.